 About the path

-A scenic loop through Auckland Domain / Pukekawa, featuring stunning views of Auckland, native and rare plants, and New Zealand heritage.
-Auckland Domain/Pukekawa is our oldest park and one of the largest in Auckland.
+A scenic loop through Pukekawa / Auckland Domain, featuring stunning views of Auckland, native and rare plants, and New Zealand heritage.
+Pukekawa / Auckland Domain is our oldest park and one of the largest in Auckland.

 The path surface is paved, with a few small curbs and steps to navigate.

 Begin at the Duck Ponds carpark, with a visit to the historic Wintergardens.
 Discover native and exotic plants in the impressive fernery, tropical house and courtyard.
-In the early 1900s, the Wintergardens provided a focus for promenades in the winter months and were part of the gentrification of Auckland Domain, which had earlier been seen as a haunt of 'undesirables'.
+In the early 1900s, the Wintergardens provided a focus for promenades in the winter months and were part of the gentrification of the domain, which had earlier been seen as a haunt of 'undesirables'.

 Stroll around the Duck Ponds, which were the source of Auckland's first piped water supply in 1866.